StephanWagner/svgMap/README.md

 The country flag images are from [country-flags](https://github.com/hjnilsson/country-flags) by [Hampus Nilsson](https://github.com/hjnilsson).

-Most data in the demos was taken from Wikipedia [Wikipedia](https://www.wikipedia.org).
+Most data in the demos was taken from [Wikipedia](https://www.wikipedia.org).